Pension Bible

 Discretionary vs binding nominations

-Most UK pension schemes use discretionary nominations — the expression of wishes model described above, where trustees retain final say.
-This is the standard approach and the one that provides the IHT benefit.
+Many UK pension schemes use discretionary nominations — the expression of wishes model described above, where trustees retain final say.
+This has historically supported the IHT treatment for discretionary death benefits, although the 2027 reform changes the IHT position for most unused pension funds.

-Some schemes, particularly certain small self-administered schemes (SSASs) and some overseas pensions, allow binding nominations.
+Some schemes, particularly certain small self-administered schemes (SSASs) and some overseas pensions, allow binding nominations or direction.
 A binding nomination is a legal instruction that the trustees must follow.
-The trade-off: if the member can direct the funds, HMRC may argue the pension forms part of the estate for IHT purposes.
+The trade-off is that, before the 2027 IHT reform, non-discretionary death benefits were more likely to be treated as part of the estate for IHT purposes.

 For most people with a workplace pension, SIPP, or personal pension, the nomination is discretionary.
 The provider's documentation will confirm which type applies.

-Whether discretionary or binding, the critical step is the same: fill in the form, name the right people, and review it when circumstances change.
-The pension inheritance calculator can model what beneficiaries would receive under different scenarios, and the pension inheritance guide covers the broader picture.
+Whether discretionary or binding, the practical step is the same: keep the form current, name the intended people, and review it when circumstances change.
+The pension inheritance calculator can model what beneficiaries might receive under different scenarios, and the pension inheritance guide covers the broader picture.

-- ▸An expression of wishes is not legally binding — pension trustees retain discretion over who receives death benefits.
-This is what keeps pensions outside the estate for IHT purposes.
+• An expression of wishes is not legally binding — pension trustees retain discretion over who receives death benefits.
+From 6 April 2027, most unused pension funds and death benefits will be brought into scope of IHT even where trustee discretion remains.
 [MoneyHelper]